ahl27/new_dendrapply/README.md

 Note that at one point I mistakenly referred to "preorder" traversal as "inorder", which was a mistake.
 This has been corrected everywhere it appears--the functionality is all correct, just the term was incorrect.

-## Benchmark
+## Benchmarking:

-Benchmarks were performed using `microbenchmark::microbenchmark` with 100 replications on random balanced trees with the following function:
+Runtime benchmarks were performed using `microbenchmark::microbenchmark` with 100 replications on random balanced trees with the following function:

 ```{r}
 f <- \(x){ x }